burger

 • Any customization from the share link is applied to the drop box (and vice versa).

-• The customization of the drop box will only be visible when you share its access via a share link.
+• The drop box customization will only be visible when you share access to it via a share link.

 Customize share links & drop boxes